realgptv01/Completely-AI-Generated-OS/README.md

-# Completely-AI-Generated-OS
+# Completely-AI-Generated-OS or "myos"
-A completely AI generated text-based operating system
+A completely AI generated text-based operating system.

+# What AI was used?
+Google Gemini AI on the "Fast" setting.

+# How did you build it?
+I used Windows Subsystem for Linux to build all of this code into one standalone ISO file.

+# Is this OS useful?
+Absolutely not.
+This OS is not useful for work, content creation and other purposes.
+This OS is purely to test the capabilities of artificial intelligence's code writing.